What are all of the different columns?

 This field represents how many fantasy points we expect a particular player to score on a particular slate.
 This is by far the most important piece of data.
 We use an advanced model to create both our player projections and ownership projections.
 This model has evolved over the years and our projections have become increasingly more accurate every single season.

-PRJ2 and PRJ3
+PRJ3

 Floor and Ceiling